go-noisetls/noise_socket_spec/noise_socket.md

 1. Introduction
 ================

-Noise Socket is a transport layer protocol that is much simplier than TLS, easier to implement and does not require certificates, only raw public keys can be used to establish secure connection.
+Noise Socket is a secure transport layer protocol that is much simplier than TLS, easier to implement and does not require certificates.
+Only raw public keys can be used to establish secure connection.

 It is useful in IoT, as TLS replacement in microservice architecture, messaging